ucns3d-team/UCNS3D/README.md

 ## Installation

 UCNS3D can be used through Docker or compiled manually on the target machine.
+The canonical build entry point is [src/Makefile](src/Makefile), which provides compiler profiles selected with `COMPILER=...`.

 ### Docker